Menu

 - Submit the hospital birth notification

-- Present both parents’ national identity documents
+- Present both parents’ NRC cards and household list

 - Complete the birth registration form